luxfhe/v2-sdk/README.md

 Or from a UMD:

 ```
-<script id="cofhejs" src="./dist/fhenix.umd.min.js"></script>
+<script id="cofhejs" src="./dist/luxfhe.umd.min.js"></script>
 ```

 #### NextJS WASM Bundling

-FhenixJS uses WASM for all the FHE goodness.
+LuxFHEJS uses WASM for all the FHE goodness.
 If you're using the non-prepackaged version you'll need to configure next.js to properly use WASM via the `next.config.js` file.

 Otherwise, you can use the prepackaged version above that avoids having to bundle WASM.